geopti/mjlab-1/docs_web/source/getting_started/installation.rst

 This is our recommended way to use ``mjlab``.
 You have your own project and want to use ``mjlab`` as a dependency using ``uv``.
-If you do not know how to get your own project started, we advise you to take a look at `docs-create-ext-project`.
+If you do not know how to get your own project started, we advise you to take a look at :ref:`ext-project`.

 Install uv
 ^^^^^^^^^^